Side-chain Pumping Effect

 Parallel compression – New York compression

-In the video I show you how to set up for parallel compression explaining each and every step of the process.
-I explore two types of compressors and how to use their side-chaining features to create the heavy pump effect.
+In the Side-chain Pumping Effect video I show you how to set up for parallel compression explaining each and every step of the process.
+I explore two types of compressors and how to use their side-chaining features to create a heavy pump effect.
 The side-chain’s filter is explained thoroughly and with using before and after audio examples.

 Plugins used in this video: